Probable-Futures/docs/calling-the-api.md

 Some or all the fields can be selected to be part of the response.

-Response example:
+#### Example response:

 ```
 {
+  "data": {
+    "getDatasetStatistics": {
+      "datasetStatisticsResponses": [
+        {
           "datasetId": 40104,
-  "highValue": "28.0",
-  "lowValue": "6.0",
-  "midValue": "17.0",
+          "midValue": "25.0",
           "name": "Days above 32°C (90°F)",
           "unit": "days",
-  "warmingScenario": "1.0"
+          "warmingScenario": "1.5",
+          "latitude": 40.8,
+          "longitude": -74,
+          "info": {}
         }
+      ]
+    }
+  }
+}
 ```

-The "info" property is an object that provides additional details pertaining to the result of the API call.
-For example, you can use it to get the name of the climate zone value:
+The "info" property is an object that provides additional details related to the query, if there any, such as for the climate zones dataset.
+Here is an example of the "info" property displaying the name of the climate zone that is expected in a 1.0°C warming scenario:

 ```
 {